Black-Owned Restaurants in Charlotte

 Hip Hop Smoothies

-Neighborhood: West Charlotte, Uptown, East Charlotte
+Neighborhood: Uptown, Camp North End, East Charlotte

-We got “Nuttin’ But Love” for Hip Hop Smoothies, a delicious, made-to-order smoothie shop offering guests the sweet opportunity to roll alongside while they drop sick beats and even sicker treats.
-The funky fresh offerings include the coconut milk-based C.R.E.A.M, Red Bull-based Turn Down for What and juice-focused Gin and Juice smoothies.
+You’ll have “Nuttin’ But Love” for Hip Hop Smoothies, a delicious, made-to-order smoothie shop with locations at The Market at 7th Street and Camp North End.
+The funky-fresh offerings include the coconut milk-based C.R.E.A.M., Red Bull-based Turn Down for What and juice-focused Gin and Juice smoothies.

 JINYA Ramen Bar

-Lulu’s Express Fry House
+Lulu’s Express

 Neighborhood: Wesley Heights